 - ensuring that your site has proper power-failure and data-backup systems in place

-- If data security is a concern, you should have a sysadmin or dbadmin periodically review logs and look for malicious activity.
+- If data security is a concern, you should have a system administrator or database administrator periodically review logs and look for malicious activity.

 Depending on the sensitivity of the data and specific storage rule, regulations, or restrictions of your country or organization, the server infrastructure may not have all necessary locality guarantees or security precautions.

 Secure and protected data¶

 If you need to prevent eavesdroppers from seeing your data as it is transmitted to your ODK Aggregate instance, you need to do one of the following:

 - only connect to ODK Aggregate from within your organization's network (when the submitting devices are on your premises)